THE PRESTON HISTORICAL RESEARCH and RESTORATION FUND ( PHRRF)

-Restoration of the Preston Church from the foundation to the roof plus the caretakers cabin and the surrounding trees!
+Restoration of the Preston Church from the foundation to the roof plus the caretakers cabin and the surrounding trees.

-of this beautiful Victorian church with its elegant architecture,
+This beautiful Victorian church with its elegant architecture,

 Seth-Thomas 8 day wind-up clock and glorious habitat will be put to use for the highest good of all.